Simon Armitage: Personal life

 Armitage lives in the Holme Valley, West Yorkshire, close to his family home in Marsden.
 His first wife was Alison Tootell: they married in 1991.
 He then married radio producer Sue Roberts; they have a daughter, Emmeline, born in 2000.
-Emmeline won the 2017 SLAMbassadors national youth poetry slam for 13-18-year-olds.
+Emmeline won the 2017 SLAMbassadors national youth poetry slam for 13–18-year-olds.
 Continuing in both her father's and grandfather's tradition, she is a member of the National Youth Theatre and a singer.

 He is a supporter of his local football team, Huddersfield Town, and refers to it many times in his book All Points North (1996).
 He is also a birdwatcher.

 Music

 Armitage is the first poet laureate who is also a disc jockey.
 He is a music fan, especially of The Smiths.
 During what his wife Sue described as "a bit of a mid-life crisis", Armitage and his college friend Craig Smith founded the band The Scaremongers.
 Their only album, Born in a Barn, was released in 2010.
-Armitage is the lead singer of LYR, a band he is in alongside Richard Walters and Patrick J Pearson.
+Armitage is the lead singer of LYR (Land Yacht Regatta), a band he is in alongside Richard Walters and Patrick J Pearson.
 The band is signed to Mercury KX, part of Decca Records.
-They released their debut album Call in the Crash Team in 2020 and a single called Winter Solstice in 2021 featuring Wendy Smith from Prefab Sprout.
+They released their debut album Call in the Crash Team in 2020 and a single, "Winter Solstice", in 2021 featuring Wendy Smith from Prefab Sprout.

 In May 2020 Armitage was the guest on BBC Radio 4's Desert Island Discs.
 His choice of music included David Bowie's "Moonage Daydream"; his chosen book was the Oxford English Dictionary, and his luxury was a tennis ball.